jhartz/gradefast/README.md

 *Automate and speed up your grading*

-GradeFast is a Python/JavaScript program that eliminates the repetitive parts of grading programming assignments and lets you focus on what's important: helping students learn from their mistakes.
+GradeFast is a Python program (with an HTML/JavaScript UI) that eliminates the repetitive parts of grading programming assignments and lets you focus on what's important: helping students learn from their mistakes.
 Best of all, it lets you help them without putting much time into it!

 ## Dependencies